bloxbean/yaci-store/docs/governance-rules.md

 - `govAction`: The governance action for which ratification result is needed.
 - `ccYesVote`: The total votes of the Constitution Committee that voted 'Yes': the number of registered, unexpired, unresigned committee members that voted yes.
 - `ccNoVote`: The total votes of the Constitution Committee that voted 'No': the number of registered, unexpired, unresigned committee members that voted no, plus the number of registered, unexpired, unresigned committee members that did not vote for this action.
-- `ccQuorum`: The quorum of the Constitution Committee.
+- `ccThreshold`: The threshold of the Constitution Committee.
 - `spoYesVoteStake`: The total delegated stake from SPO that voted 'Yes'.
 - `spoAbstainVoteStake`: The total delegated stake from SPO that voted 'Abstain'.
 - `spoTotalStake`: The total delegated stake from SPO.